Hospital car park barrier and payment system

 The barrier will then lift when you exit.

 What if I have a problem?

-Each pay station and exit barrier will have a button linked to a member of security staff, who will be able to help you.
+Each pay station and exit barrier has a button linked to a member of car park/security staff, who will be able to help you.

 To assist patients, relatives and carers who need to visit the hospital regularly and frequently, concessionary parking is available in certain circumstances.
 You may be able to park at a reduced rate if you are:

 - A patient who has to attend regular outpatient appointments, e.g. cancer and haematology - with two or more appointments per week over a four week period.

 - A relative of a patient with a stay longer than two weeks.

 Please ask the nurse in charge of the department / ward you are visiting for further information.